FAQ - Carbon Neutral Festival International de Jazz de Montréal

 Who is Planetair?

 Founded in 2005, Planetair, a not-for-profit program, is Canada’s first provider of Gold Standard carbon offsets, as well as Canada’s first bilingual, pan-Canadian offsetter.
 Planetair specializes in providing high-quality offsets, pioneering offset quality as its overriding mission in Canada.
-Planetair exclusively invests in renewable energy and energy efficiency projects, and does not fund carbon sinks.
+Planetair exclusively invests in Gold Standard projects.
 As a result of its efforts, Planetair has been ranked the top supplier in Canada by carboncatalog.org for the quality of its offsets and the transparency of its services.
 We guarantee that at least 80% of our offset revenue will go directly to the projects, placing us among the most costefficient offset providers.
-We are the exclusive Canadian representative of myclimate, regularly ranked among the foremost offset suppliers in the world.

 We are proud to count among our clients some of Canada’s leading environmental figures and organizations, including Al Gore’s Climate Project Canada, the David Suzuki Foundation and Équiterre.
 We have further worked with institutional clients such as BC Hydro, Bell Canada, Concordia University, Deloitte, Desjardins, Dundee Wealth Management, Edelman, Grand & Toy, the Montreal Climate Exchange, NATIONAL Public Relations, Nissan Canada, PricewaterhouseCoopers, the Quebec Congress Center, the Toronto Congress Centre, and the University of Sherbrooke.